itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Instruction_Manual.md

 - Open QGIS and load the building footprint layer either as a geopackage or shapefile.
 - Add background reference layers:
-  - Google Satellite imagery (via XYZ Tiles). should I add our sources for all these layers.
+  - Google Satellite imagery (via XYZ Tiles). 🔴should I add our sources for all these layers.
   - Aerial imagery.
   - OSM Street Map (directly from XYZ layer in QGIS).